Are there laptops under $100? Do they really exist?

 If you can’t spend more, don’t worry.
 We’ve got some options on our list that would get the job done under $100.

-Best Laptops Under $100 – Our Top Picks of 2021
+Best Laptops Under $100 – Our Top Picks for 2023

-You can read more on what we like and dislike about our top picks, and check out our other recommendations below.
+You can read more on what we like and dislike about our top picks and check out our other recommendations below.

 Don’t forget to check the return policy and warranty information before you make the purchase.

-1. Samsung Chromebook 4 (New) Our Top Pick
+1. Samsung Chromebook 4 (New)

 Remember?
-I said that you’d find only refurbished or used laptops under $100, but this Samsung Chromebook 4 is on sale right now, and you can actually purchase it brand new for just $129.
+I said that you’d find only refurbished or used laptops under $100, but this Samsung Chromebook 4 is on sale right now, and you can actually purchase it brand new for just $128!
 That’s not exactly under the $100 mark, but it’s very close, and I would insist you to spend more for it.

 If you can’t, then you can buy the Samsung Chromebook 4 refurbished, which is available for under $100.
 However, if you find a new laptop on a deal for just a little over your budget, then I think you should take that chance and buy a new laptop for yourself.

-Its 4GB RAM paired with the latest-gen Intel Celeron processor runs Chrome OS very smooth, and you would not notice any sign of lag while working on it.
+Its 4GB RAM paired with the dual-core Intel Celeron processor runs Chrome OS very smooth, and you would not notice any sign of lag while working on it.
 For storage, it offers 32GB of eMMC storage, and you can extend it further via provided microSD card slot.
 There is also one USB Type-A port and a USB-C port to connect your other peripherals.

 For wireless internet connectivity, it has WiFi 5 support and Bluetooth 4, which is also great considering few laptops under $100 misses out on this essential feature.